JoosepAlviste/dotfiles/README.md

 The next time you start `vim`, it will automatically install Plug.
 You might need to manually run `:PlugInstall` in order to install plugins.

+The utility scripts in `bin/` are automatically added to the Zsh path so you can run `makesymlinks` anywhere.

 ## Update